-Life insurance is one of those things that people never seem to completely agree on–why someone would need it, or why it would be a total waste of money that can be used for something else.
-Some would say it’s an ‘investment’ because your money does grow over time, but investors would probably say it’s not because if you’re looking for investment, there are other venues that would earn you more money in the long term.
+Life insurance is one of those things that people never seem to completely agree on.
+Why someone would need it?
+Why would it be a total waste of money that can be used for something else?
+Some would say it is an ‘investment’ because your money does grow over time.
+But investors would probably say it is not.
+If you’re looking for investment, there are other venues that would earn you more money in the long term.

-And when it comes to life insurance, there are a few things you need to know for yourself before you can honestly say whether you need one or not, so that when the time comes, you can tell yourself that you made the right decision.
+Also, when it comes to life insurance, there are a few things you need to know before you can honestly say if you really need it.
+And when the time comes, you can tell yourself that you made the right decision.
 After all, the keyword in this product is life.
 What’s at stake here are lives–yours and your loved ones–and your future and theirs.

 Let us go ahead and talk about the most important questions one might ask in order to arrive at a reasonable decision.

 The most basic question is, who needs life insurance?

 whoever has other people depending on them financially

 whoever needs or wants to have cash available to take care of final expenses (in the event of death)

 To put things in better perspective, here are some of the most common reasons others have purchased life insurance:

 More often than not, we rely on a steady flow of income for our daily needs.
 A lot of people have families or others who depend on them for financial support.
 What happens when the income-earner is suddenly diagnosed with a terminal illness?
 What if the breadwinner becomes permanently disabled, or dies?
 Who takes care of the bills?
 Who takes care of the kids’ education?
 The mortgage payments?
 These are a few things that people would not want to think about, but this is not being pessimistic.
 This is called being prepared.